 When levels are thus low, a variety of symptoms are frequently experienced by people.
-Dizziness, muscle cramps, weariness, and darker-coloured urine are a few of these symptoms.
+Dizziness, muscle cramps, weariness, and darker-coloured urine are some symptoms.
 Shortness of breath, profuse perspiration and unconsciousness are more severe symptoms.

-Heatstroke is a very serious heat-related illness.
+Heatstroke is a severe heat-related illness.
 This is a medical emergency as it may lead to unconsciousness and death.
 Any organ in the body could be impacted.
 Usually, it happens when the body temperature is 40 degrees or higher.
-Dizziness and fainting brought on by heat are caused by the decreased blood supply to the brain.
+The decreased blood supply causes dizziness and fainting brought on by heat to the brain.

 Management of Fainting

-- If a casualty is light-headed and appears near to fainting, the best thing to do is to lie them down on their back and raise their legs, increasing the blood supply to the brain.
+- If a casualty is lightheaded and appears near fainting, the best thing to do is lie down on their back and raise their legs, increasing the blood supply to the brain.

 - Once on the ground, they can be placed in the recovery position.

-Fainting usually only lasts from a few seconds to a minute or two, and the casualty may even have a slight seizure.
+Fainting usually lasts only a few seconds to a minute or two, and the casualty may even have a slight seizure.